OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

                 playreadyTask.InputAssets.Add(asset);

-                // Add an output asset toocontain hello results of hello job.
+                // Add an output asset to contain the results of the job.
                 // This output is specified as AssetCreationOptions.CommonEncryptionProtected.
                 IAsset playreadyAsset = playreadyTask.OutputAssets.AddNew(
                                                 "PlayReady Smooth Streaming",